Leadership Group Learns Legislative Process in Senate Chamber

 Mock session and swearing in lead day of training with legislators

-Founder of The STAND Foundation, Tracy Steele, Sen. Linda Chesterfield, and Rep. Fred Love participated in The STAND Foundation’s third session of its Edward Coleman Leadership Institute (ECLI) at the Arkansas State Senate Chamber on Friday, October 3, 2014, for its Little Rock and Pine Bluff leadership classes.
+Founder of The STAND Foundation, Tracy Steele, and Rep. Fred Allen participated in The STAND Foundation’s third session of its Edward Coleman Leadership Institute (ECLI) at the Arkansas State Senate Chamber on Friday, April 24, 2015, for El Dorado leadership class.

 Steele, who has served in the Arkansas House and Senate led a “swearing in” of the ECLI participants followed by participants taking on roles of the Senate, including lieutenant governor and president pro tempore.
 Following the swearing in, Steele instructed the leadership group on parliamentary procedure and public policy development.
-Participants divided into committees—Public Health, Welfare & Labor; Agriculture, Forestry & Economic Development; and Judiciary—and debated hot topics such as the Affordable Healthcare Act and the “stand your ground” law to get an in-depth feel for the political process.
+Participants divided into committees and debated hot topics such as the Arizona Anti-Gay Bill and Denver’s Cyberbullying Bill to get an in-depth feel for the political process.

 The STAND Foundation Edward Coleman Leadership Institute is a leadership development program for adults 20 and older.
 In the training participants attend five, day-long training sessions focused on issues of personal, career, and community service, augmented by Internet-based training, motivational speakers, and the development of a community service project plan.